wilfred11/dropconnect/README.md

 In this project the performance of two digit recognition models are compared statistically.
-The first model contains 2 linear layers, the second model contains 2 linear layers of which one is a DropConnectLayer (I am a bit doubtful with respect to this layer, but I was mainly trying to do some statistical testing.).
-A DropConnection layer is a layer that promotes generalization by randomly setting weights to zero when backpropagating.
+The first model contains 2 linear layers, the second model contains 2 linear layers of which one is a DropConnectLayer (I am a bit doubtful with respect to this layer, but I was mainly trying to do some statistical testing).
+A DropConnection layer is a layer that promotes generalization by randomly setting weights, linked to this layer, to zero when backpropagating.

 The results of the performances for the two models are somewhat similar (97.23% and 97.91% for 10000 individual tests), but the statistical test shows the results should be considered different with a confidence interval of 95% and even 99%.

 ### Testing whether two models differ in terms of performance
 The test statistic is calculated using the following formula, this formula assumes both permormance rates are in the same distribution.
-It uses a $\hat{p}$ that is a weighted mean p for both of the distributions to calculate a common mean standard error.
+It uses a $\hat{p}$ (chance of success) that is a weighted mean p for both of the chances of success to calculate a common mean squared standard error.
 The zscore is an expression of how many standard errors the performance rate difference amounts for.

 $zscore = \frac{p1-p2}{\sqrt{\hat{p}(1-\hat{p})\times(\frac{1}{n1}+\frac{1}{n2})}}$